serialc/RizeMeet/README.md

 You may find other CMS, such as Hugo, more suitable for anything more full-fledged as a website.

 You can choose to use the filesystem or a DB to store the mailing list.

+## Installation

+1. Create the site folder next to the 'www' and 'php' folders.
+2. Retrieve the PHP dependencies with composer.
+Run: `composer update``
+3. Depending on what permissions your server has you may need to set folder permissions for it to write to various folders (e.g., site, www/admin, www/imgs)

 ## Want to contribute?